Skip to main content

 What's Still Missing

 Customer support has improved but still lags legacy brokers.
-You won't get a dedicated advisor or walk-in help.
-For complex tax situations, estate planning, or portfolio construction beyond what Strategies offers, you'll need to look elsewhere.
+No dedicated advisor, no physical branches, no walk-in help.
+For complex tax situations, estate planning beyond trusts, or portfolio construction beyond Strategies, Merrill Edge or Schwab serve better.

 Who Should Use It — and Who Shouldn't